 What if I feel extreme discomfort after getting braces on?

-The archwire is too tight (contact your orthodontist).
+The arch wire is too tight (contact your orthodontist).

 When is my next appointment after getting braces on?